Healthy Nurse, Healthy Nation™ Blog - How Registered Dietitians And Nurses Are Collaborating To Fight Malnutrition

 Registered Dietitians are always seeking ways to arm nurses with information about the importance of identifying and treating malnutrition.
 One of the most common ways is for RDs to be included in any new nurse orientation program to discuss their role and patient benefits.

 Morrison has a special relationship with nurses.
-In December 2019, the company announced a new partnership with the American Nurses Foundation (ANF) by joining the Healthy Nurse, Healthy Nation (HNHN) Grand Challenge.
+In December 2019, the company announced a new partnership with the American Nurses Foundation (ANF) by joining Healthy Nurse, Healthy Nation (HNHN).
 The ANF is the research, education, and charitable affiliate of the American Nursing Association (ANA).
 The partnership will help improve the health and well-being of nurses with a focus on food.

 As part of Malnutrition Awareness Week, Morrison RDs shared creative ways they are taking to work more closely with nurses to identify and treat malnutrition.
 Here are some of their most valuable ideas: